suniladhya/MicroServiceApp/README.md

 3. EFCore Tools and SQL for DB & migration
 4. Swashbuckle for Documentation

-For Microservices, there will be different API
+For Microservices, there will be different API and datbase setup has to be different for Each of the API.

+In the current project we are using the EF Core.
+The details can be understood from the [link](https://medium.com/executeautomation/asp-net-core-6-0-minimal-api-with-entity-framework-core-69d0c13ba9ab).